 Jan.
-6 hearings remind some voters of Watergate, Iran-Contra
+6 hearing doesn’t change many minds in Philly suburbs

 “When I was growing up my parents were Ronald Reagan Republicans and Oliver North ” — a Marine and military aide at the center of the scandal — “was the story and selling arms to Nicaragua and I remember you parrot what your parents think.
 They were Republicans I was a Republican.
 I read later about that hearing and all the information that was published that made me the Democrat I am today,” she said.

-She added: “Hopefully this will be the same thing for this generation coming up.”
+She added, “Hopefully this will be the same thing for this generation coming up.”

 Mike Domanico operates a Trump merchandise store in Bensalem, not far from Philadelphia, with another one set to open in central Bucks County.
 He’s a Republican and a stalwart Trump supporter.